 Let’s start with a little history lesson.

-Up until the mid 1900s, diamonds weren’t even the gemstone of choice for an engagement ring.
-Instead, colored stones, such as sapphires, rubies and emeralds were used as the center stone in the ring.
+Up until the mid-1900s, diamonds weren’t even the gemstone of choice for an engagement ring.
+Instead, colored stones, such as sapphires, rubies, and emeralds, were used as the center stone in the ring.
 And usually, those gems were family stones, passed down for generations.

 Before the 1900s, getting engaged was never about the monetary value of the jewelry—it was the sentiment that made an engagement ring special.
 Giving a ring with a family history just adds another chapter to the beautiful love story!